FREQUENTLY ASKEDCOMMONANSWERS TO YOURQuestions

 The biggest "enemy" to our banners are box trucks and tree branches, so keep that in mind when hanging them.

 Most programs give the banners to the honoree, or their family, on behalf of the community/sponsor as a grateful "Thank You" after each display period.
 In some cases, the program stores the banners after they are taken down for re-display at a future date.
 Keep in mind that re-displaying banners for long periods of time can cause the banners to "weather" and fade.

 ABSOLUTELY!
-We use HP machines and latex inks, and durable tyvek vinyl materials purchased from U.S. companies.
+We use HP machines and inks, and durable UltraFlex vinyl materials purchased from U.S. companies.
 Although we could cut costs some by purchasing items overseas, we feel very strongly about making sure we KEEP IT IN THE U.S. We can't guarantee that there weren't a few "nuts and bolts" produced elsewhere, but we will never produce U.S. Military banners utilizing foreign brand equipment or with supplies we do not purchase from American suppliers, if at all possible.

 We seek to honor all who served in our United States military - those who have donned the uniform of the U.S. military and to make the ultimate sacrifice if needed.
 Many have.

 We started our Gold Star Commitment in honor of Jason M. Back, Captain, U.S. Marines, who died in 2015 due to inner battles caused by serving in recent wars.

 Our Gold Star Commitment produces at no-cost, banners of the fallen heroes from recent wars (1990-present), whether they died due to combat, by accident or by self-infliction.
 Families of these fallen heroes are still suffering greatly the loss of their loved one.
 Their wounds are still "fresh," which is why we chose this segment of honorees first.